Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Kinematics for the Continuum-UVMS

-The second subtask is to orient the \removecomment{AUV}\editcomment{vehicle}{} towards the target.
+The second subtask is to orient the vehicle towards the target.
 This is important in many applications to allow the camera to clearly see the target.
 In this paper, this task will only use the orientation in the global XY plane in order to avoid conflict with the first subtask.
 This means the objective function associated with this subtask, $g_2$, will be a function only of $\alpha$, $\mb{p}_\text{A}$, and $\mb{p}_\text{G}$, ensuring orthogonality with the first subtask.
 The objective function can be defined as the square of the difference between the vehicle yaw angle $\alpha$ and a misalignment angle $\zeta$:

 The third subtask is to maintain a desired manipulator pose during the travel and grasp preparation phase of executing the trajectory.
 The motivation for this subtask is to keep the arm in a pose that will be easy to hold during the faster travel phase, then switch to a high dexterity pose in preparation for completing a grasp.
-For a continuum manipulator, singularities occur only when $\theta_i$ equal zeros; the values of $\phi_i$ do not affect the total dexterity, so they can be neglected from the desired pose.
+For a continuum manipulator, singularities occur only when $\theta_i$ equal zeros; the values of $\phi_i$ do not affect the total dexterity, so we will only consider the manipulator bending configuration $\bs{\psi} = \T$ for this subtask.
 The objective function $g_3$ can be defined as the squared norm of the manipulator pose error:

 The definition of the desired pose $\bs{\psi}_\text{des}$ is challenging because it changes as the end-effector approaches the target.
-To this end, a range threshold and desired pose for the travel phase, $\lambda_\text{tra}$ and $\bs{\psi}_\text{tra}$, as well as a range threshold and desired pose for the preparation phase, $\lambda_\text{pre}$ and $\bs{\psi}_\text{pre}$, are defined.
+To this end, a range threshold and desired bending configuration for the travel phase, $\lambda_\text{tra}$ and $\bs{\psi}_\text{tra}$, as well as a range threshold and desired bending configuration for the preparation phase, $\lambda_\text{pre}$ and $\bs{\psi}_\text{pre}$, are defined.
 In order to have a smooth transition between these poses, the fifth order smoothing polynomial $S(x, \; x_\text{m}, \; x_\text{M})$ defined in Equation~\ref{eqn:smoothing-polynomial} is added: